Xetibo/ReSet-Doc/sections/literature.typ

   should come as obvious where the user has to click or navigate to in order to finish their task.
 In the case of ReSet, this might be something like connecting to a Wi-Fi network or a Bluetooth device.\
-  For the example the application blueman introduced in @ExistingProjects is used.
+  For the example the application blueman introduced in @PreviousWork is used.

-  First, let's open the application, what do we see?
   #figure(
     align(center, [#image("../figures/bluetooth_manager.png", width: 80%)]),
-  )
-  We see an empty page, why?
-Does my Bluetooth not work?
-But it was working the last time!\
-  Turns out, we first have to click the search button.
+    caption: [Screenshot of bluetooth manager], )<bluetooth_manager>
+  When opening the application, one can see a blank page with a top bar, this may cause users to think there are no Bluetooth devices available.
+However, the user needs to manually search for devices as is defined by Bluetooth.
   #figure(align(
     center,
     [#image("../figures/bluetooth_manager_filled.png", width: 80%)],
-  ))
-  Alright, nice, now we can see our devices, but, how do we connect?
-The checkmark seems the most likely.
-  #figure(align(
-    center,
-    [#image("../figures/bluetooth_manager_commented.png", width: 80%)],
-  ))
-  Well wrong, that was the mark as trusted button, the one we wanted was the key button for pairing, or we can double-click to connect as well(the second part is intuitive!).
+  ), caption: [Screenshot of bluetooth manager with scanned devices])<bluetooth_manager_filled>
+) After clicking the search button, the application proceeds to list Bluetooth devices as expected.
+The question now is how to connect to a specific device.
+Users who understand Bluetooth terminology will likely proceed with the key icon, which means pairing for this application.
+However, there is a chance that users will first try the checkmark icon in order to connect to the device.

+In this case the icons could be improved to represent a more technology neutral design.

 + "It doesn’t matter how many times I have to click, as long as each click is a mindless, unambiguous choice." - Steve Krug @krug\